top of page

 Process:

-Shed Orientation 1:
+Shop Orientation 1:

-• What is the Men’s Shed?
+What is Men’s Shed?

 • How is the Shed different from a community shop or a maker space?